opatiny/chemexper-internship-workbook/js/npmModules.md

 ```

 This will ask you to confirm the bump (version), chose default.
 The package is published to npm.
 Go to the package settings to add some maintainers.

+If you do not have `cheminfo-publish`, this is what you would have to do:

+-